craftingcity/The-Known-World/Notes on the Multiverse/The Alaturmenian/Outer/Baator/Avernus.md

 ---
 # Avernus, First Layer of Hell
 #### A sub-region of [[Baator]]
 > The first layer is Baator's largest beachhead, it has been ravaged by the [[Blood Wars of Fiends]].
-Legions of [[Devils]] marched to repel the hordes of [[Demons]] from their home, and have been at an ever-roiling-stalemate since.
+Legions of [[Devils]] march to repel the hordes of [[Demons]] from their home, and have been at an ever-roiling-stalemate since.

 ## Boundaries
 ## Contents